Update June 19, 2019

-The Individual Coverage Health Reimbursement Arrangement (ICHRA) is coming January 2020.
-That means that starting next year, employers of any size can offer tax-free reimbursements for their employees' medical expenses at varying rates based on class.
+The Individual Coverage Health Reimbursement Arrangement (ICHRA) is officially here.
+That means that as of Jan.
+1, employers of any size can offer tax-free reimbursements for their employees' medical expenses at varying rates based on class.
 This is a win-win for everyone, bringing more flexibility and budget control for owners and more access for employees.

 Here's what to know about ICHRA eligibility requirements for employees.

 Who is eligible for ICHRA?

 The most critical requirement for employee eligibility for ICHRA is having an individual health insurance plan that meets Minimum Essential Coverage (MEC).

-Like a QSEHRA, ICHRA is only available to those whose coverage meets PHS 2711 & 2713 requirements ($0 preventive and no annual or lifetime limits).
+Like a QSEHRA, ICHRA is only available to those with a qualified health plan that meets PHS 2711 & 2713 requirements ($0 preventive and no annual or lifetime limits).
 The employee can be the primary insurance carrier or the dependent on a family plan.
 Remember that offering an ICHRA triggers a Special Enrollment Period (SEP) for employees to find a plan outside of the traditional open enrollment schedule.

 While not an eligibility requirement, premium tax credits also come in to play here when you consider the financial feasibility for the employee.
 If the ICHRA is considered "unaffordable" which is calculated based off of the remaining amount an employee must pay for a self-only silver plan (the lowest cost silver plan) on the exchange is more than 9.86% of their household income, then employee can opt out of the ICHRA on a year by year basis and receive their tax credit instead.

 Not all ICHRA benefits are created equal

 While the only two critical components for eligibility are meeting MEC and foregoing PTCs, it's important to note that all employees aren't necessarily treated equally when it comes to ICHRA reimbursements.

-Different employee classes can be awarded different levels of benefits.
+Different ICHRA employee classes can be awarded different levels of benefits.
 This is a hallmark characteristic of the new HRA that gives business owners a lot of flexibility with the design.

 The employee classes include: